CSE3000-research-project/cse3000-research-project.github.io/README.md

 ## Workflow for students

-We ask each project group to choose a representative who will update the page with the final posters and papers of the whole group.
+We ask each project group to choose a representative who will update the page with the final posters, papers, and (optionally) links to the GitHub repositories of the whole group.
 Here we explain the steps required to make a complete pull request to this repository.

 ### 1. Forking our repository
 <details>